HUB – The British PUB in Japan

 HUB PUB Features

 Comparatively, HUB Ueno Showa Street which is no more than 5 minutes away, but located on the quieter side of the station.
-The atmosphere there tends to be more relaxed, and people will often come in groups or couples and usual stick with each other, preferring a ore solitary experience.
+The atmosphere there tends to be more relaxed, and people will often come in groups or couples and usually stick with each other, preferring a more solitary experience.
 So, it definitely depends on the area and location!

 HUB PUB Benefits

 Time to talk about the benefits of HUB!
 First of all, let me introduce… HAPPY HOUR!
-Between opening time and 7:00pm many drinks on the menu are reduced up to 50%; with some starting at 190yen!!!
+Between opening time and 7:00 pm many drinks on the menu are reduced up to 50%; with some starting at 190yen!!!
 (Yes, I also can’t believe that!).
-Of course, opening times depend on location, and generally that is around 4:30-5:00pm… however if you make your way to Akihabara HUB, the happy hour there starts at 11:00am (as I wipe dribble from face)!
+Of course, opening times depend on location, and generally, that is around 4:30-5:00pm… however, if you make your way to Akihabara HUB, the happy hour there starts at 11:00 am (as I wipe the dribble from face)!

-Other benefits include, no cover charge, free WiFi (at most locations) and they also have a wide range of imported beers and cocktails!
-And being a British style PUB they also serve England’s world renowned fish & chips!
+Other benefits include no cover charge, free WiFi (at most locations) and they also have a wide range of imported beers and cocktails!
+And being a British style PUB they also serve England’s world-renowned fish & chips!
 Along with salads, nachos, pizza and more!
-They also have distinct separated smoking and non-smoking areas in all HUBs, depending on your preference.
+They also have distinctly separated smoking and non-smoking areas in all HUBs, depending on your preference.

 It really doesn’t stop there!
 One great idea (that keeps me coming back) is the point card system!
 After paying a tiny 500 yen, you can take advantage of the HUB point card.
 The card grants you 5% off all purchases and you can also accumulate points with every order, this even applies during Happy Hour!
 Once you reach a certain point milestone (for example 3,000, 7,000, 10,000 etc), you can choose to spend those points on HUB vouchers!
 What blows my mind even more is HUB’s GOLD Card.
 Only given out to those truly loyal customers, and as rare as hens teeth!
 While the discount only increases to 7%, it’s about the status of having one that is the envy of everyone!
 When you flash this baby at the counter, everyone around you will stare at that bright gold reflection like a bunch of fascinated meerkats!